sinhSlumbering/alerty/README.md

 ```

 `Alerty` lets you jumpscare yourself using only the terminal.
 Oh and ig it can be used to time stuff as well.
 Shoutout to all my pomodoro homies.
+(Now it annoys you on the phone as well!!)

+---

 ## Features